"We share God's inclusive and eternal love with everyone!"

 - Jazz Vespers

-In February, 132 people gathered for Jazz Vespers.
+Last February, 132 people gathered for Jazz Vespers.
 We were pleased to be a venue for the PDX Jazz Festival.
 KOIN News ran the story.
-This month, be sure to join us in-person on Sunday, May 19th, 2024 at 4:50pm in our St. James sanctuary for the ninth concert of our 2023-2024 Jazz Vespers series -- our special guest for this live performance is Allen Mair on flute and alto flute.
+This month, be sure to join us in-person on Sunday, January 19th, 2024 at 4:50pm in our St. James sanctuary for the fifth concert of our 2024-2025 Jazz Vespers series -- our special guest for this live performance is violinist Eddie Parente.

 Musical accompaniment by Mike Horsfall on piano, Laurent Nickel on bass, and Tim Rap on drums.
-Valarie Brown is serving as cantor, and Pastor David Knapp is our liturgist.
-We invite you to attend as we return to our newly renovated St. James Lutheran Church building and we ask you to make a freewill donation (offering) to help support our musicians as we continue our 2023-2024 season.
-April marks the ninth month of the 12-month Jazz Vespers series.
-Some of the artists have played the Vespers in the past, such as Renato Caranto, Paul Mazzio, and John Stowell.
-There are also several new artists including guitarist Ben Graves, saxophonist Michelle Medler, and trombonist Adriana Wagner.
+Valarie Brown is serving as cantor, and Pastor David is our liturgist.
+We invite you to attend as we return to our recently renovated St. James Lutheran Church building and we ask you to make a freewill donation (offering) to help support our musicians as we continue our 2024-2025 season.
+January marks the fifth month of this 12-month Jazz Vespers series.

-Please check out the complete schedule for our 2023-24 season by navigating to "Life at St. James > Worship & Music > Jazz Vespers" on the main navigation menu at the top of this page.
+Please check out the complete schedule for our new 2024-2025 season by navigating to "Life at St. James > Worship & Music > Jazz Vespers" on the main navigation menu at the top of this page.
 Or you can click here to link directly to our "Jazz Vespers" page.

-In addition to the live performances of our current St. James Jazz Vespers series -- please remember that you may still enjoy our prior Jazz Vespers on video.
+In addition to the live performances of our current St. James Jazz Vespers series -- please remember that you may still enjoy some of our prior Jazz Vespers on video.

 NOTE: We are delighted that the new CD "St. James Jazz Vespers - We'll Be Together Again" has been released and is available for $20 at the St. James office.
 It is a collection of tunes recorded during the pandemic by The Mike Horsfall Trio and guests of the St. James Vespers.
 Enjoy!